- Vermont Worksite Wellness Resource

 Health and wellness is receiving a lot of attention in today's workplace

-A well-constructed and well-run wellness program can reduce costs and improve employee health and morale.
-Here in Vermont, more and more work sites are instituting these programs.
-By providing support and tools such as the Worksite Wellness Resource, the Department of Health is an active partner in helping employers make their wellness efforts a success.
+By providing support and tools such as the Worksite Wellness Resource, we are an active partner in helping Vermont employers make their wellness efforts a success.

 Helping everyone's bottom line